AgentSIMOTP sessions for agents

 lti = result.line_type_intelligence

-print(f"Type: {lti['type']}") # "mobile" = good, "nonFixedVoip" = blocked
+print(f"Type: {lti['type']}") # "mobile" = real cellular, "nonFixedVoip" = blocked by strict platforms

 print(f"Carrier: {lti['carrier_name']}") # Who owns the number